turbowarrior/snooz-package-template/README.md

 ## Tools
 ### Try out the Signal Generator tool.

-To explore the current examples with the official documentation go to : https://snooz-toolbox-documentation.readthedocs.io/dev_guide/explore_ex.html
+To explore the current examples with the official documentation, see [this link](https://snooz-toolbox-documentation.readthedocs.io/latest/dev_guide/explore_ex.html).

 Open the Signal Generator tool.
 This is a demo tool used to create a signal and export a preview in a PNG file.
 The user can configure two different signals that can be added together to create the resulting signal.
 - In Snooz, select **Examples->Signal Generator**.